 Although most dentists will answer no, there are actually some dental insurances that cover a small amount of cosmetic procedures such as fixing a chip or dental veneers.
 Aesthetic procedures are voluntary procedures made to make teeth look better.
 Therefore, most insurances don’t usually cover these procedures.
 If at all that they do, the portion that they pay for is usually a small fraction of the total amount.

-The Brooklin Village Dental Clinic includes teeth whitening in their services.
+The Brooklin Village Dental Care includes teeth whitening in their services.
 However, even if you go through the whitening procedure in the clinic, you will still have to follow up with good dental hygiene at home.
 Here are some ways: